 Northwest Center for Family Services and Mental Health

 Department of Social Services

+Department of Children and Families

-Thanks to these collaborations, Winsted Area Child Care Center, Inc is able to provide a safe and nurturing early childhood experience to hard working families in the community, regardless of their background or financial standing.
+Thanks to these collaborations, Winsted Area Child Care Center, Inc. is able to provide a safe and nurturing early childhood experience to hard working families in the community, regardless of their background or financial standing.

 Our Commitment to Serving All Children and Families

-When a child exhibits a need for intervention, such as a deficit in cognitive skills, behavioral issues, or other lack of age appropriate skills, the following process takes place:
+When a child exhibits a need for intervention, such as a deficit in cognitive skills, behavioral issues, or other delay of age appropriate skills, the following process takes place:

 The first step is to relay concerns to the parents.

-Together all options are discussed, such as but not limited to: Birth to Three, Northwest Center for Child and Family Services, local Student Assistance Team, or Batcheller School’s Pre K.
+Together all options are discussed, such as but not limited to: Birth to Three, Child First, Northwest Center for Child and Family Services, local Early Childhood Team, or Batcheller School’s Pre-K.

-With all information in place, the child’s teacher will attend the monthly SAT (Student Action Team) where suggestions from specialists in the specific field of delay and other preschool teachers will be presented.
+With all information in place, the child’s teacher will attend the monthly SAT (Student Action Team) where suggestions from specialists in the specific field of delay and other teachers will be presented.

 Suggestions are taken back to the classroom and different strategies are used.
-The teacher will also prepare a curriculum focusing on the specific need of the child.
+The teacher will also modify the curriculum, focusing on the specific need of the child.

-If deemed necessary the leader of the SAT will request a PPT in which Parent and Teacher must attend to determine an Individual Education Plan for the child.
+If deemed necessary the leader of the SAT will request a planning and placement team meeting (PPT) in which Parent and Teacher must attend to determine an Individual Education Plan (IEP) for the child.

 The lead teacher of the room will incorporate IEP into weekly curriculum.